thormagnusson/cmn/README.md

 	note + fifth

-and you'd play a G
+and the performer would play a G. Another syntax for that would be:

+	note + 7

+where a whole number represents a semitone.

 **2) Methods**